Homes are still taking longer to sell and the majority of prime transactions are now completing below asking price.1

 Refresh the property with a development loan

-Option 2 – REASSESS
+Option 2 – Re-assess

 Buy a new home while delaying a sale

-Option 3 – RAISE CAPITAL
+Option 3 – Raise capital

 Remortgage to unlock equity

-Option 4 – RENT
+Option 4 – Rent

 Convert your home to a buy-to-let

-Finally, when a residential property is taking longer than expected to sell, another option is to remortgage as a buy-to-let (BTL).
-This could allow the owner to live elsewhere.
+When a residential property is taking longer than expected to sell, another route is to remortgage it as a buy-to-let, freeing the owner to live elsewhere while retaining the asset.
+We recently helped a high-net-worth couple moving overseas remortgage their London home as a buy-to-let, on a competitive five-year interest-only basis.

 Want to discuss our mortgage and borrowing options?
 Please get in touch today.